naveenvignesh5/election-prediction-system/README.md

     * Number of tweets
     * Time window of the phenomenon
     * User Profile characteristics
+- Calculates the following parameters
+    * Relative Frequency - Ratio of total tweets per day to no. of tweets of particular party.
+    * Positive Negative Ratio - Ratio of positive no. of tweets to that of negative no. of tweets.

 ### Steps to execute the project
 - Download / Clone the repository
 - Install Mongo DB